 It's important that you ensure your vehicle is maintained in both a safe and roadworthy condition, so by ignoring a safety recall you could be committing an offence of using a defective vehicle.
 It may also affect any insurance claim you might make.

 It's important to act promptly so that you don't put yourself, your passengers and other road users at risk.
-Follow the instructions given by Lexus in the correspondance, or contact Lexus Birmingham or Leeds if you need any help.
+Follow the instructions given by Lexus in the correspondance, or contact Lexus Leeds if you need any help.